mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ```
 ## Number of GPUs

-When using remote functions, the number of GPUs must equal the number of workers.
+When using GPU in remote functions you must ensure that the number of GPUs is equal to the number of
+workers.
+You can set the number of workers for each trigger and the number of GPUs for each pod
+using the MLRun SDK.

 ## Volumes